Homer - The Iliad - Book II (Catalogue of the ships sent to the War of Troy) - Transl. by Alexander Pope

 Gortyn became the main city of southern Crete at the expense of Phaistos and in 220 BC it extended its power over the northern part of the island by forcing Knossos to acknowledge its supremacy.
 Archaeologists have found a very long inscription in the early Greek language which contains a code of laws dealing with several matters varying from family rights to ownership of slaves and legal distinctions between social classes.
-The text (dated Vth century BC) is a rare example of boustrophedon writing (letters written from left to right and from right to left in alternate lines).
-The code was carved on the pillars of a bouleterion, a public meeting place; the stones were eventually reutilized for the construction of an odeon by the Romans.
+The text (dated Vth century BC) is a rare example of "bustrophedic" writing (one line is left to right and the next right to left - see another example at Delphi).
+The code was carved on the pillars of a bouleuterion, a place for the meetings of the council of citizens; the stones were eventually reutilized for the construction of an odeon by the Romans (as it occurred at Iasos).

 During the IInd century BC the Romans acquired a growing influence in Greek matters; they initially acted as protectors of the Greeks against the Macedonian kings, but eventually their control over the country became more direct.
 The Aegean islands however retained some form of autonomous government.
 In 85 BC Silla defeated Mithridates VI, King of Pontus, a region of Asia Minor on the Black Sea.
 Trade routes between Rome and its Asian territories were not safe because of the presence of pirates who attacked Roman ships or those of their allies in the region.
 The pirates often used coves on Crete as their bases and sold their loot in Cretan towns.
 The Roman Senate ordered the Cretan towns to stop assisting the pirates; at their refusal in 68 BC a Roman army, led by Quintus Caecilius Metellus, landed on the island which was entirely conquered in the next two years.
 The pirates were eventually eradicated from their bases on the Asian coast by Pompey.